 A career in occupational therapy can be a rewarding and engaging lifetime pursuit.
 Our flexible online bachelor’s degree is the first step to launching yours.

 The field of occupational therapy has many specializations.
-Occupational therapists can work with children, the elderly, mental health patients, physical rehabilitation patients and more.
+Occupational therapists may also specialize in treating certain patient diagnoses, such as individuals with autism or brain injury, or can specialize in providing specific treatments, such as hippotherapy, or sensory integration through a combination of advanced training and experience.
 Regardless of specialization, the common thread between all occupational therapists is the desire to affect a positive and tangible change in their patients’ lives.